 If we're talking about music services - there are typical online radio stations and music streaming services, like Spotify.
 That's how people enjoy quality easy-accessible sound spots.

 What's more, people globally shift to their mobile devices in order to do pretty much anything.
 Phone calls take just a fraction of the time people spend on their cell phones.
-And in terms of the type of apps that are most popular, music takes the second place after social networking, according to Statista's research:
+And in terms of the type of apps that are most popular, music takes the second place after social networking.

 Add here a trend of simplifying UX for subscribers in all areas, the total of 52% out of 75 million Spotify users who run on mobile and you get a clear lucrative idea of showing your Spotify clone to the world.